 Here’s The Fun Part!
 Rust Paint

-Adding the rust paint with a sponge allowed me to create the raised texture I wanted.
 6. SHAKE YOUR IRON PAINT!
-Don’t miss this step as it’s crucial to distribute the metal particles throughout the paint right before use.
-Then I used a Walmart Car Wash sponge that I tore into pieces to dab the Iron Paint in the spots that I wanted the rust effect to appear.
+Don’t miss this step; it’s crucial to distribute the metal particles evenly throughout the paint before use.
+Then I used a Walmart Car Wash sponge, torn into pieces, to dab the Iron Paint into the spots where I wanted the rust effect.
 Pretty simple.
-Oh and don’t forget your gloves!
+Oh, and don’t forget your gloves!
 You’ll need them for the next step.

 Adding The Green Patina Spray